Bloom Filter Encoding for Machine Learning: Transforms

 \subsection{Bloom Filter Transform}

-Bloom filters are distance-preserving transforms because the Hamming distance between encoded bits reflects the similarity of the original inputs \cite{Broder2005}, \cite{Nitz2023}, \cite{Vidanage2020}.
-Classifiers rely on relative structure in feature space, so for a preprocessing transform to be effective, it must retain enough structure for decision boundaries to remain learnable.
-Bloom filter bit arrays satisfy this requirement in expectation.

-If we take two data points $x, y \in \mathbb{R}^d$ (or sets of features) and apply $k$ hash functions to those data points, this produces Bloom filter encodings $b(x), b(y) \in \{0,1\}^m$.
-The Hamming distance between these Bloom filters is \cite{Broder2005}:
+Bloom filter encodings can be interpreted as preserving approximate similarity structure rather than exact distances.
+Consider two data points $x, y \in \mathbb{R}^d$ (or sets of features) and their corresponding Bloom filter encodings $b(x), b(y) \in \{0,1\}^m$.
+The Hamming distance between these encodings is:

 where $\mathbf{1}\{\cdot\}$ is the indicator function.